vyu821/amazon-vine-analysis/README.md

 - There were a total of **94** Vine reviews and **40471** non-Vine reviews.
 - **48** of the Vine reviews were 5 stars. **15663** of the non-Vine reviews were 5-stars.
 - The percentage of 5-star Vine reviews is **51%**.
 The percentage of 5-star non-Vine reviews is **39%**.

+## Challenge Summary
+There is a positivity bias for reviews in the Vine program.
+Looking at the percentages for Vine and non-Vine reviews, we can see that Vine reviews are more likely to be rated 5 stars.
+An additional analysis we can make is to check if the Vine reviews had any affect on helpful votes.
+Being in the Vine program might influence how people vote on the reviews.